Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Ask Copilot Chat how to add call to action buttons to the banner:

     ```md
-   Create two call to action buttons in the banner at #selection.
+   Create two call to action buttons in the banner.
 Place them below the subtitle and center them.
 The first button is primary and should have the text "Learn More" and the second button is secondary should have the text "Get Started".
 The buttons should match the design of the banner.
+Make sure the color of text is easy to read to fit the existing color palette while still improving readability.
     ```

 >[!NOTE]